 For more than half a century, Save The Bay has given San Francisco Bay a voice and shown that Bay Area residents can work together to make positive changes in their communities.

-When three East Bay women, Kay Kerr, Sylvia McLaughlin, and Esther Gulick, saw an Oakland Tribune illustration showing how development threatened to shrink San Francisco Bay to a narrow shipping channel by 2020, they took action.
-They made phone calls, wrote letters, held meetings, and collected $1 each from thousands of Bay Area residents to create the "Save San Francisco Bay Association."
+In 1961 three East Bay women—Kay Kerr, Sylvia McLaughlin, and Esther Gulick—saw this Oakland Tribune illustration that depicted San Francisco Bay as a narrow shipping channel by 2020.
+To combat the rampant filling, they made phone calls, wrote letters, held meetings, and collected $1 each from thousands of Bay Area residents to create the "Save San Francisco Bay Association," and began a successful movement to save the Bay from destruction.

-This “Save The Bay” movement mobilized busloads of residents in 1965 to lobby in the state capitol for the McAteer-Petris Act ,which placed a moratorium on filling the Bay.
-This law created the Bay Conservation and Development Commission (BCDC) that became a permanent state agency to protect the Bay, regulate shoreline development, and increase public access.
-BCDC was the first-ever coastal zone management agency and the model for most others around the world.
+- Establishment of the Bay Conservation and Development Commission (BCDC) a permanent state agency to regulate shoreline development and increase public access.
+BCDC was the first-ever coastal zone management agency and model for most others around the world.

-Over several decades, Save The Bay led the grassroots advocacy that halted the Bay’s rapid decline.
-The sewage is now treated and the Bay is cleaner, shoreline garbage dumps are now mostly shoreline parks, and nearly 300 miles of Bay trail is open to the public for walking, biking, and viewing wildlife.
+- More than half of the Bay is ringed with shoreline parks and outdoor spaces linked through nearly 300 miles of Bay trail that is open to the public for walking, biking, and viewing wildlife.